Back to DWU AI Articles

 Last updated March 5, 2026.
 Prepared by DWU AI · Reviewed by alternative AI · Human review in progress.

-2025–2026 Update: The PFC cap remains at $4.50 per segment (maximum $18 per round trip), unchanged since the Wendell H. Ford Aviation Investment and Reform Act of 2000 (effective 2001).
+2025–2026 Update: The PFC cap remains at $4.50 per enplaning passenger (maximum 2 PFCs per one-way trip or $18 per round trip), unchanged since the Wendell H. Ford Aviation Investment and Reform Act of 2000 (effective 2001).
 Legislative proposals to raise the cap to $8.50 under the Rebuilding America's Airport Infrastructure Act have not advanced.
 The FAA Reauthorization Act of 2024 (PL 118-63) did not increase the PFC cap but reduced the AIP entitlement turnback penalty for airports collecting PFCs at the $4.50 level.
 With IIJA/BIL supplemental programs (AIG, ATP) expiring after FY2026 and ACI-NA estimating $174 billion in infrastructure needs through 2029, the frozen PFC cap, unchanged since 2000, limits airports' capital funding capacity relative to inflation-adjusted needs (ACI-NA estimates, 2024).

 Bottom Line Up Front (BLUF)

 Passenger Facility Charges (PFCs) are federal user fees that airports levy on passengers to fund capital projects.
 Authorized under 49 U.S.C. § 40117, PFCs have generated over $75.5 billion for airport infrastructure since 1992 (as of January 31, 2026, per FAA PFC Monthly Reports).
-The federal program includes a statutory cap of $4.50 per passenger, subject to passenger approval and federal review, making PFC planning a component of airport capital funding strategy at 365 airports as of January 31, 2026 (FAA PFC Database).
+The federal program includes a statutory cap of $4.50 per passenger, subject to airline consultation and FAA approval, making PFC planning a component of airport capital funding strategy at 365 airports as of January 31, 2026 (FAA PFC Database).

 I. Introduction